zavalab/PlasmoExamples/README.md

 ```
 $ julia run_casestudy1.jl
 ```
 The output should display various print statements that indicate the progress of the script.
-The following messages should print to the console:
+The most prominent messages that get printed to the console should include:
 * A message about activating the package environment on the julia workers (the Julia workers map to MPI ranks).
 * The output of KaHyPar which partitions the problem.
 * A notification that the aggregated partitions are being distributed among the workers (ranks).
 * The output of PIPS-NLP.

 ### Modifying parameters
-This case study can also be run interactively which allows parameters to be changed.
-Instead of running the script from a shell, simple start a Julia session and execute the case study script as follows:
+This case study can also be run interactively which allows parameters to be changed without restarting Julia (which requires recompiling).
+Instead of running the script from a shell, simply start a Julia session and execute the case study script as follows:

 ```
 julia> include("run_casestudy1.jl")
 ```
+It is now possible to modify partitioning parameters in the `run_casestudy1.jl` script such as `n_parts`, `imbalance`, and `n_processes`.

 ## Running Case Study 2
 Case study 2 solves a DC optimal power flow problem with `SchwarzSolver.jl`.
 The solver can take advantage of multiple threads set with the